wilsonrljr/sysidentpy/README.md

 We welcome new contributors of all experience levels.
 The sysidentpy community goals are to be helpful, welcoming, and effective.

 *Note*: we use the `pytest` package for testing.
-The test functions are located in tests sub directories at each folder inside **SysIdentPy**, which check the validity of the algorithms.
+The test functions are located in tests subdirectories at each folder inside **SysIdentPy**, which check the validity of the algorithms.

 Run the `pytest` in the respective folder to perform all the tests of the corresponding sub-packages.